M-107/python_singles/README.md

 [**artist2playlist**](spotify/artist2playlist.py) - Combination of the previous two scripts.
 Asks for a name and generates a playlist with the most played songs at live shows from an artist (or multiple artists at once).

+[**artist2playlist_api**](spotify/artist2playlist_api.py) - Same functionality as artist2playlist, but uses the setlist.fm API instead of web scraping.
+More error handling and supports an alternative way to search for hard-to-find artists (ambiguous names).
+Very much vibecoded with Claude Sonnet and artist2playlist as the source material.

 ## Reddit Stuff